idelchi/devenv/README.md

     git submodule add https://github.com/idelchi/devenv .devenv

-To track the dev branch instead of the default `main` branch, the following commands can be used:
+To trackx the dev branch instead of the default `main` branch, the following commands can be used:

     git submodule set-branch -b dev .devenv
     git submodule update --init --recursive --remote